Gerald Schoenfeld Theatre: 2000s to present

 In the early 2010s, the Schoenfeld hosted a mixture of musicals and plays, which generally ran only a few months.
 The short runs were required because of the shortage of available Broadway theaters.
 They included A Behanding in Spokane and A Life in the Theatre in 2010; The Motherfucker with the Hat and Bonnie & Clyde in 2011; The Best Man and Glengarry Glen Ross in 2012; and Orphans in 2013.
 Subsequently, the Schoenfeld was renovated in 2014.
 The Schoenfeld continued to host short runs of plays and musicals into the mid-2010s, with The Bridges of Madison County and It's Only a Play in 2014; The Audience and China Doll in 2015; and American Psycho in 2016.
 The play The Humans relocated from the Helen Hayes Theatre to the Schoenfeld in 2016, a relatively rare move that was required because the Hayes was being renovated.
 The Humans had to close at the beginning of 2017 to make way for the musical Come from Away, which opened in March 2017.
 Come From Away continued at the Schoenfeld for four years until the theater closed on March 12, 2020, due to the COVID-19 pandemic.
 The Schoenfeld reopened on September 21, 2021, with Come From Away, which closed in October 2022 as the theater's longest-running show.
 This was followed the same month by Take Me Out, which had transferred from the Hayes Theater.
-Life of Pi is scheduled to open at the theater in March 2023.
+Life of Pi opened at the theater in March 2023, running for four months.
+This was followed in 2024 by the musical The Notebook, running for nine months.
+Afterward, the musical Buena Vista Social Club opened there in March 2025.